 Democracy is in decline.
 Over half of the world's population now lives under some form of illiberal rule.
 Wherever democracy deteriorates, so does support for transparency and accountability.
 Disinformation about current events thrives, as do versions of history that cover up authoritarian crimes.

 Lucid is a solutions-oriented publication about threats to democracy and abuses of power and how to counter them.
 It cuts through the noise and provides clear analysis about the consequences of democratic erosion and the toll of secrecy and corruption in government, boardrooms, and institutions.
 It also covers the global resistance to tyranny past and present.
 With informed awareness and clarity of purpose, Lucid readers have the tools they need to effect change.

-Lucid is a space of caring and solidarity where we can help each other understand and process the losses we suffer due to negligent and repressive governance, racism, misogyny, homophobia, environmental plunder, and gun violence.
+Lucid is a space of caring and solidarity where we help each other process the losses we suffer due to negligent and repressive governance, racism, misogyny, homophobia, environmental plunder, and gun violence.
 We need open hearts and transparent communications to recover and rebuild trust, including trust in our collective power to stand up to situations that threaten our dignity and freedoms.

 Building bridges, countering polarization, and helping others to emerge from fogs of falsehood and fear is hard work.
 Together, we can get it done.